roseGWASbrowser/PopGen_GWAS_19thcentury_roses/README.md

 ### 4/ GWAS analyses (see ./GWAS)

 Main software: [GWASpoly](https://github.com/jendelman/GWASpoly), [circlize](https://jokergoo.github.io/circlize_book/book/) <br>
 The scripts needed for the GWAS analysis, as well as the R scripts to generate the circlize plots (except Fig.4, see below), are available in this subsection.
 We used the R script *1_script_PCA_PCOA_on_markers_204cc_tetra_TL111021.R* to first filter the SNP set and keep only informative SNPs.
 Then, we used GWASpoly to perform the GWAS analysis *2_script_test_GWAS_poly_204cc_CARO_121021.R*.
 This latter script requires the genetic and phenotypic data, which corresponds to the TableS1 file and the Table S2 files.
-Then, we considered a series of R scripts to generate the circlize plots that are shown on the webste, see the section "6/ Website" below. <br>
+Then, we considered a series of R scripts to generate the circlize plots that are shown on the webste, see the section "6/ Website" below. <br><br>
+Importantly, this directory contains also all the results of our GWAS, including linear Manhattan plots, qqplots and raw files used to generate the circlize plots shown on the website (p-values, q-values, etc): see ./GWAS/ALL_RESULTS_GWAS/ .
+Concretely, the organization of result directories mirrors the structure of the website making it easy to locate the zip files.
+These zip files contain three types of data (Manhattan plots, qqplots and raw files), organized into three separate folders.
+For any questions regarding the results, please send me an email. <br>

 ### 5/ Scripts and files to generate the main figures (see ./main_figures)